rkeiii/aws-mfa-v2/README.md

 [profile existing-profile-name-mfa]
 source_profile = existing-profile-name

-# A role (in this case in a different AWS account which requires MFA
+# A role (in this case in a different AWS account) which requires MFA
-[profile role-requiring-mfa]
+[profile role]
 source_profile = existing-profile-name-mfa
 role_arn = arn:aws:iam::098765432101:role/OrganizationAccountAccessRole
 ```

 Once the configuration has been added you can use the role normally, ie:
 ```
-aws s3 ls --profile role-requiring-mfa
+aws s3 ls --profile role
 ```

 # YubiKey Support